-Nolte: California Prosecutor Says Looters 'Needs' Must Be Considered
+Nolte: California Prosecutor Says Looters' 'Needs' Must Be Considered

-“A California district attorney is requiring her prosecutors to consider looters’ ‘needs’ when weighing criminal charges against them,” reported Fox News.
+“A California district attorney is requiring her prosecutors to consider looters’ ‘needs’ when weighing criminal charges against them,” reports Fox News.

-“The new mandate, set forth by Contra Costa County District Attorney Diane Becton, makes it tougher to prosecute looting cases in the county, which sits just outside San Francisco,” the report said.
+“The new mandate, set forth by Contra Costa County District Attorney Diane Becton, makes it tougher to prosecute looting cases in the county, which sits just outside San Francisco,” the report says.

 She’s ordering them to consider five factors, including, “Was the theft committed for financial gain or personal need?”